arcus/education_r_intensive/README.md

 In the lower right of your RStudio window, you should see a pane that has tabs marked "Files", "Plots", "Packages", "Help", and "Viewer".
 Click on the "Files" tab and find the R script.
 Remember that R scripts end with the file extension `.R`.

 Did you find it?
 It's called `intro_to_R.R`.
-Click on the file name and it will open in a new "Source" pane.
+Click on the file name and it will open in a new "Source" pane which will appear as the upper left pane.
 You should see something similar to the graphic below.

 ![RStudio source pane displays R script](https://github.com/arcus/education_r_intensive/blob/main/images/source_pane.png?raw=true)

 ### Running Code in RStudio

-Use your mouse to add a cursor somewhere in lines 1-8 (the first comment).
+Use your mouse to add a cursor (be careful not to highlight text) somewhere in lines 1-8.
+These lines make up our first comment.
 Then, click "Run" in the upper right corner of the Source pane:

 ![Running code in the Source pane using the Run button](https://github.com/arcus/education_r_intensive/blob/main/images/rstudio_run.gif?raw=true)

 What do you see now in the Console (the bottom left pane)?
 Remember that comments are ignored by R, so the first line of actual R code that could be run was line 10.
 That's what ends up running (or executing) in the console!

 Click to move the cursor to a point in line 15 and click the "Run" button again.

+![Running code in the Source pane using the Run button](https://github.com/arcus/education_r_intensive/blob/main/images/rstudio_run_line_15.gif?raw=true)

-It may take a while to execute.
+It may take a while to execute, and you might see a red "Stop Sign" emblem appear in the upper right of your console pane.
 When you see the stop sign, you know that something is still running and you have the option of stopping it (but don't, this time).

-![Running code in the Source pane using the Run button](https://github.com/arcus/education_r_intensive/blob/main/images/rstudio_run_line_15.gif?raw=true)

 ### Data Frames

-Now you should have run the line of code that reads in a csv using `read_csv` and adds that data to a new **data frame** object, which we chose to name `breast_cancer_data`.
-Data frames consist of data that R arranges into rows and columns, like a spreadsheet.
+By running line 15, you have instructed the computer to read in a csv using `read_csv` and to add that data to a new **data frame** object, which will be called `breast_cancer_data`.

+Data frames consist of data arranged into rows and columns, like a spreadsheet.
+Each row is an observation (in our case, a patient) and each column is a measurement (like age and insulin values).

-That new object appears in your "Environment" tab in the upper right pane.
-You can click on the blue arrow beside the name of the object to see the structure of the data frame (column names and data types stored in the columns).
+The new object, `breast_cancer_data`, ppears in your "Environment" tab in the upper right pane.
+You can click on the small blue icon beside the name of the object to see the structure of the data frame (column names and data types stored in the columns).

-You can click on the name of the object to open a view of the data in the Source pane.
-Or, in your R code, you can do the same thing using the View command.
+You can also click on the name of the object to open a view of the data in the Source pane.
+Or, in your R code, you can do the same thing using the `View` command.

 ### On your own